learn-co-curriculum/configuring-python-08-2022/README.md

 beginners: application structure.
 In time, Python's insistence on explicit structure will save you time and frustration.
 That usually takes a while.

-This is going to be structured as a **demo / Q & A**, with four sections of material and four opportunities for questions.
+This is going to be structured as a **demo / Q & A**, with three sections of material and three opportunities for questions.
 The curriculum team will keep track of the chat throughout, and we will address the questions when each section is complete.
 The first will be a bit longer than the other three.